Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Verdict

-Annie is the right buy if you need cross-platform reach (especially Android + iOS in the same household), an Apple Watch parent unit, or a mature six-year-old app with a 4M+ install base behind it.
-Tuck is the right buy if you're all-iPhone and the AI features — scene captions, generative lullabies, voice cloning — are the reason you're shopping, or if you need to monitor without internet (travel, off-grid, airplane mode).
+Annie is the right buy if you need cross-platform reach (especially Android + iOS in the same household), an Apple Watch parent unit, multi-baby support today, or a mature six-year-old app with a 4M+ install base behind it.
+Tuck is the right buy if you're all-iPhone and the AI features — scene captions, curated lullabies, sleep diary — are the reason you're shopping, or if you need to monitor without internet (travel, off-grid, airplane mode).
 The honest comparison: Annie is the safer bet today, Tuck is the more interesting one for an iPhone-only household that wants the new AI layer.

 Looking for alternatives to Annie Baby Monitor: Nanny Cam in general (not just Tuck)?
 See Best Annie Baby Monitor: Nanny Cam alternatives in 2026 — five to six honest picks ranked by fit.